Stay Well Signage

 The Signage scheme is for organisations or businesses in the public, private or third sector in Scotland that manage a building, venue, space or delivers a service, with staff, customers, service users and visitors.

-All COVID-19 rules and restrictions have been lifted in Scotland, but the virus has not gone away.
-Viruses can spread more in indoor places, so it’s important to continue doing the things that help keep us all safe. .
+Respiratory infections including COVID-19 can spread more in indoor spaces, so it’s important to continue doing the things that help keep us all safe.

-The Signage scheme allows you to show what protective measures are in place in your setting.
+The Signage scheme allows you to display the protective measures in place in your space.
 It aims to support organisations and businesses to establish and embed long-term adaptations which will build infection resilient spaces around Scotland.

 You can create, download and print tailored signs to display in your public spaces as posters and/or highlight on your website and social media channels to staff, customers, service users and visitors.
 We will provide you with a handy toolkit for online use.

 How to take part

 Your organisation or business can take part in the scheme in 3 easy steps:

 - Complete the self-assessment questionnaire to select protective measures

 - Download, print and display signs in public spaces and/or online

 Step 1.
 Risk assess your premises